carpentries/instructor-training/episodes/11-practice-teaching.md

 > The [helper checklist][helpers] describes what helpers can do to
 > help instructors in more detail.

+> ## Teaching Together - Nuts and Bolts
+>
+> With a partner, imagine that you are planning a workshop together
+> and answer the following questions:
+>
+> - How would you prepare to teach a workshop together?
+> - During the workshop, what are some things the assisting instructor can do (or shouldn't do!) to support the main instructor?
+>
+> As an entire group, discuss what you came up with and then compare
+> to the recommendations below.
+{: .challenge}

-If you and a partner are co-teaching, try to follow these rules:
+If you and a partner are co-teaching, try to follow these recommendations:

+- Coordinate who is teaching what, sufficiently in advance that both instructors are confident in their preparation.
+Check in 2-3 minutes before the start of each class where both of you will be teaching.

-- Take 2-3 minutes before the start of each class to confirm who's teaching what with your partner.
-(If you have time to do some advance preparation, try drawing a concept map together.)
+- If you have time to do some
+  advance preparation, try drawing a concept map together or teaching a short snippet of the lessons for each other.

-- Use that time to work out a couple of hand signals as well.
+- If it won't cause cognitive overload for you (the instructors) work out a couple of hand signals to communicate.
 "You're going too fast", "speak up", "that learner needs help", and, "It's time for a bathroom break" are all useful.

 - Each person should teach for at least 10-15 minutes at a stretch, since students may be distracted by more frequent interleaving.
+For Carpentries workshops, a single instructor usually teaches for a half-day stretch (2-3 hours).

 - The person who isn't teaching shouldn't interrupt, offer corrections, elaborations, or amusing personal anecdotes, or do